-102.14 SWIMWEAR FOR POOL COMPETITION
+102.12 SWIMWEAR FOR POOL COMPETITION

+102.12.1 Design

-- 102.14.1 Design-The swimsuits worn for competition shall be nontransparent and conform to the current concept of the appropriate.
-The referee shall have authority to bar offenders from competition until they comply with this rule. - A Swimwear shall include only a swimsuit, cap and goggles (a nose clip and ear plugs are allowed).
-Armbands or legbands shall not be regarded as parts of the swimsuit and are not allowed. - B In swimming competitions, the competitor must wear only one swimsuit in one or two pieces.
+- A The swimsuits worn for competition shall be nontransparent and conform to the current concept of the appropriate.
+The referee shall have authority to bar offenders from competition until they comply with this rule. - B Swimwear shall include only a swimsuit, cap(s) and goggles (a nose clip and ear plugs are allowed).
+Armbands or legbands shall not be regarded as parts of the swimsuit and are not allowed. - C In swimming competitions, the competitor must wear only one swimsuit in one or two pieces.
 All swimsuits shall be made from textile materials.
-For men, the swimsuit shall not extend above the navel nor below the knees, and for women, shall not cover the neck, extend past the shoulder nor extend below the knees. - C Only swimsuits complying with FINA swimsuit specifications may be worn in any USMS sanctioned or recognized competition. - D Exemptions to the foregoing restrictions may be granted to a swimmer, on a case by case basis, by the chair of the Rules Committee or designee.
-Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs or verified medical conditions. - (1) Procedures for applying for an exemption will be established by the Rules Committee and posted on the U.S. Masters Swimming website. - (2) No exemption to these restrictions will be granted for a swimsuit that will give the swimmer a competitive advantage. - (3) The decision of the Rules Committee chair may be appealed only to the entire Rules Committee, whose decision shall be final and binding on all parties. - E No swimmer is permitted to wear or use any device or substance to enhance speed, pace, buoyancy or endurance during a race (such as webbed gloves, flippers, fins, etc.).
+For men, the swimsuit shall not extend above the navel nor below the knees, and for women, shall not cover the neck, extend past the shoulder nor extend below the knees. - (1) Exemptions to the foregoing restrictions may be granted to a swimmer, on a case-by-case basis, by the chair of the Rules Committee or designee.
+Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs or verified medical conditions. - (2) Procedures for applying for an exemption will be established by the Rules Committee and posted on the USMS website. - (3) No exemption to these restrictions will be granted for a swimsuit that will give the swimmer a competitive advantage. - (4) The decision of the Rules Committee chair may be appealed only to the entire Rules Committee, whose decision shall be final and binding on all parties. - D Only swimsuits complying with FINA swimsuit specifications may be worn in any USMS sanctioned or recognized competition. - E No swimmer is permitted to wear or use any device or substance to enhance speed, pace, buoyancy, or endurance during a race (such as webbed gloves, fins, power bands, adhesive substances, snorkels, neoprene caps, etc.).
 Goggles may be worn, and rubdown oil applied if not considered excessive by the referee.
+Medical identification items may be worn.
 Any kind of tape on the body is not permitted unless approved by the referee.

-102.14.2 Advertising-Products involving tobacco, alcohol or pharmaceuticals containing drugs banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
+102.12.2 Advertising-Products involving tobacco, alcohol, or pharmaceuticals containing substances banned under IOC or FINA rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.

-102.15 DISQUALIFICATIONS
+102.13 DISQUALIFICATIONS